Population Rise and longevity:

 In the book, “Population: The First Essay” by Thomas Robert Malthus, he says, “The power of population is so superior to the power of the earth to produce subsistence for man, that premature death must in some shape or other visit the human race.”

 Nature runs its own course.
 It has its own way to control population.
 Although, I believe what Ester Boserup once said, that population growth also has had a positive impact in our world, it has supplied us labor it has made us feel the need for technological advancements and hence we have grown in terms of technology and we have developed the skills to combat with the growing needs of mankind.

-What can we do: Educate people about human population control i.e. reducing birth rate by adopting birth control via family planning.
+What can we do: Educate people about family planning.

 Growing energy needs:

-What we can do: Educate the mass about technology so that there is social acceptance.
+What we can do: Firstly, educate the mass about technology so that there is social acceptance.
 For example, nuclear energy should be explained publicly to gain social acceptance.
-Use alternative energy sources like fuel cell technology, solar energy, geothermal energy, space-based solar power, tidal energy, wave power, wind energy, and nuclear power, to name a few.
-Really?
-Are such technologies really our panacea?
-Read this article about how sustainable are really these so-called sustainable technologies.
-Use the concept of process integration (also known as heat integration, energy integration and pinch technology) which emphasizes the designing of process to minimize the energy consumption and maximization of heat recovery.
+Secondly, use alternative energy sources like fuel cell technology, solar energy, geothermal energy, space-based solar power, tidal energy, wave power, wind energy, and nuclear power, to name a few.
+Technologies however are not our panacea, because sustainable power can be unsustainable.
+Thirdly, use the concept of process integration (also known as heat integration, energy integration and pinch technology) which emphasizes the designing of process to minimize the energy consumption and maximization of heat recovery.